wgcban/adamae/readme/INSTALL.md

 - We have observed accidental interrupt in the last epoch when conduct the pre-training experiments on V100 GPUs (PyTorch 1.6.0).
 This interrupt is caused by the scheduler of learning rate.
 We naively set  `--epochs 801` to walk away from issue :)

+### Acknowledgement
+Instructions copied from [VideoMAE](https://github.com/MCG-NJU/VideoMAE) codebase.
+We thank the authors of [VideoMAE](https://github.com/MCG-NJU/VideoMAE) for making their code available online!